ZW-SIYUAN/TEST/content/docs/guide/tasks.md

 List of Benchmark Tasks

-## Task-1 Efficient & Interpretable Online Learning in Open, High-Dimensional Feature Spaces (SOOFS)
+## Task-1 Efficient & Interpretable Online Learning in Open, High-Dimensional Feature Spaces (SOOFS & RSOL)
 ### (1) Real-World Scenario
 Imagine a city-scale disaster-monitoring system that continuously ingests data from crowd-sensing smartphones, IoT sensors, and social-media feeds.
 - Devices come and go: a new iPhone introduces a fresh sensor modality; an old Android goes offline, removing its features; a viral hashtag spikes and vanishes within minutes.